-A recent GAO study established that there is considerable variety in the practice as to whether such hearings are closed or open, and that open hearings often conjugate the practice of the conjugate that the conjugate of the co seriously jeopardize grand jury secrecy:
+A recent GAO study established that there is considerable variety in the practice as to whether such hearings are closed or open, and that open hearings often seriously jeopardize grand jury secrecy:

 For judges to decide these matters, the witness' relationship to the case under investigation must be discussed.
 Accordingly, the identities of witnesses and targets, the nature of expected testimony, and the extent to which the witness is cooperating are often revealed during preindictment proceedings.
 Because the matters discussed can compromise the purposes of grand jury secrecy, some judges close the preindictment proceedings to the public and the press; others do not.
-When the proceeding is open, information that may otherwise be kept secret under rule 6(e) becomes available to the public and the press. . . .
+When the proceeding is open, information that may otherwise be kept secret under rule 6(e) becomes available to the public and the press....